habiboulaye/ai-labs/README.md

 # Deep Learning for Malaria Diagnosis
+(notebook: malaria-diagnosis/deep-learning4malaria-diagnosis_exercice.ipynb)

 Malaria is an infectuous disease caused by parasites that are transmitted to people through the bites of infected female Anopheles mosquitoes.